 There's nothing wrong with delegation

-A good project manager knows the strengths of delegation.
-You're not the only one responsible for the success of the project at hand.
-Don't be afraid to delegate.
+The project manager is not solely responsible for the success of the project.
+Don't be afraid to delegate and include the entire team, especially if they built the project plan with you.
 If you get stuck working on smaller tasks, it'll be challenging to maintain a holistic view of the project's overall progress.

 Expect the best, prepare for the worst

-It's essential to stay optimistic when working on any project; your team will feed off your positivity.
-However, it's also essential to remain realistic and admit when things are not going according to plan.
+Keep and open mind and stay optimistic when working on any project; your team will feed off your positivity.
+However, it's also important to remain realistic and admit when things are not going according to the defined project plan.
 Prepare for not hitting deadlines and exceptional circumstances, and you'll lead your team to success.

 Stick to your mission